roffinator3000/abcc-example-starterkit/README.md

 ```

 ## Build and run
-### CMake
+### Step 1.
+CMake
 This example application utilizes the Anybus CompactCom Driver API's CMake module file in a top level CMakelLists.txt file to generate a complete Visual Studio project.

 To generate the project, run the lines below, starting in the repository root.
 ```
 mkdir build
 ```